sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/create-an-excel-services-dashboard-using-an-odata-data-feed.md

 ### Part 1: Get data into Excel
 <a name="part2a"> </a>

 Our example dashboard uses data that is imported into Excel via an OData data feed to connect to Adventure Works sample data.
-For more information, see [AdventureWorks OData Feed (on CodePlex)](https://go.microsoft.com/fwlink/p/?LinkId=275814).
 We begin by importing data into Excel.

  **To import data into Excel by using an OData data feed**